Transform Tools

 Photograph Resize Smoothing Settings:

-• Detail Preservation p [0, 100]: this controls the preservation of the curvatures (features).
-A low value forces an equal smoothing across the image, whereas bigger values preferably smooth the homogeneous regions and leaves the details sharper.
-A value of 0.9 should well preserve details so that no sharpening is required afterwards.
+• Detail Preservation [0, 1]: this controls the preservation of features in the image.
+A low value forces an equal smoothing across the image, whereas bigger values preferably smooth the homogeneous regions, leaving sharper details.
+A value of 0.9 does a good job of preserving details so that no sharpening is required afterwards.
 Note that Detail Preservation must be always inferior to Anisotropy.

-• Smoothing [0, 500]: this sets the maximum overall smoothing factor (when p defines the relative smoothing).
-Set it according to the noise level.
+• Smoothing [0, 500]: this sets the maximum overall smoothing factor, while Detail Preservation defines the relative smoothing.
+Set this value based on the noise levels in the image.

 • Filter Iterations: number of times the blurring algorithm is applied.
 Usually 1 or 2 is sufficient.